John Browne, 5th Baron Kilmaine

 John Edward Deane Browne, 5th Baron Kilmaine (18 March 1878 – 27 August 1946) was an Anglo-Irish politician and landowner.
-He sat in the House of Lords, within the Imperial British Parliament, as an Irish representative peer (1911–1946).
+He sat in the House of Lords, within the Parliament of the United Kingdom, as an Irish representative peer from 1911 until his death.

 Biography

-Browne was born in England, the only child of Francis Browne, 4th Baron Kilmaine and Alice Emily Shute.
-He was the nephew of Sir Cameron Shute.
+Browne was born in England, the only child of Francis Browne, 4th Baron Kilmaine, and his wife Alice Emily Shute.
+He was a nephew of Sir Cameron Shute.
 He was educated at Magdalen College, Oxford, and abroad.

 His father, who reportedly suffered from "acute nervous disease" for many years, died by suicide in 1907, when he jumped out of a hotel room in Paris, where he had gone for treatment.
-John succeeded him as the 5th Baron Kilmaine.
-In 1911, he was elected to serve as an Irish representative peer in the UK Parliament.
+John Browne succeeded him as the 5th Baron Kilmaine.
+In 1911, he was elected to serve as an Irish representative peer in Parliament.

-Browne inherited considerable lands from his father.
-He sold the family seat of Gaulstown Park, County Westmeath in 1918.
-He sold their estate at Nealepark in Neale, County Mayo and remaining Irish lands in 1925 and moved to Great Britain.
+Kilmaine inherited considerable landed estates from his father.
+He sold the family seat of Gaulstown Park, County Westmeath, in 1918.
+He sold his estate at Nealepark in Neale, County Mayo, and his remaining Irish land in 1925 and moved to Great Britain.

-Lord Kilmaine died in Bexhill Hospital in 1946 of poisoning with carbolic acid, after drinking disinfectant.
+Kilmaine died in Bexhill Hospital in 1946 of poisoning with carbolic acid, after drinking disinfectant.
 His physician testified at the inquest that his mental condition had deteriorated since an illness five months earlier.
 A jury returned a verdict of "suicide while of unsound mind."